homezhan/artoolkit-docs/3_Marker_Training/marker_training.md

 If you are using 2D-barcode markers, you can find the marker images in your ARToolKit distribution, in the folder doc/patterns/Matrix code 3x3/

 ##Training ARToolKit to Recognize Markers
-Given a new square marker, that is, a padded contrasting square with an embedded rotationally asymmetric pattern, ARToolkit must be trained to recognize it.
+Given a new square marker (i.e. a padded contrasting square with an embedded rotationally asymmetric pattern), ARToolKit must be trained to recognize it.
 The output of the training process is a pattern recognition data file referred to as the marker's "pattern file."
 Pattern files enable ARToolKit to detect, recognize, identify and track new markers in a captured video stream.

 The naming convention for pattern files is to prepend "patt." to name the represents the pattern.
 For example, the pattern file filename for the Hiro marker that is included with the ARToolKit SDK is "patt.hiro" (found in the \[ARToolKit SDK\]/bin/Data/ directory).
-Note: ARToolkit SDK may later, in addition, support ".patt" file name extensions (".patt" as a filename suffix).
+Note: ARToolKit SDK may later, in addition, support ".patt" file name extensions (".patt" as a filename suffix).

 2D-barcode markers do not require pattern files but instead require the identifying number of the barcode.